osome-iu/osometweet/README.md

 #### Use the newest features & local development

 The PyPI version may be behind the GitHub version.
-To ensure that you are using the latest newest features and functionalities, you can install the GitHub version locally.
+To ensure that you are using the latest features and functionalities, you can install the GitHub version locally.

 To do so, clone this project, go to the source directory, and run `pip install -e .`